django-cms/djangocms-template/README.md

 - add the `.env` file in the run configuration in the `EnvFile` tab (press Cmd+Shift+. to see hidden files in the Mac OS X file dialog)

-## Notes
+### Development Notes
-Don't modify the default_plugins - if you want to use one copy past it into another place.
+- Don't modify the default_plugins - if you want to use one copy past it into another place.
+And place it into a different plugin module, eg with the project name.

-## what.digital Packages
+### what.digital Packages
 - https://pypi.org/project/django-env-settings/
 - https://pypi.org/project/django-testuser/